Check for file size with JavaScript before uploading

 Rather gross and obselete code with regard to modern front end coding standards, though it does the job.
 Run it on IE, select a file and click “Size?”, the browser alerts with the size of the file.

-It’s the only way I know as of now that successfully checks the size of a given file completely on client side.
+For IE, it’s the only way I know as of now that successfully checks the size of a given file completely on client side.

 no effect on google chrome browser.